Om Gan Ganapatay Namo Namah! Shri Siddhivinayak Namo Namah!

 Founded way back in 1928, this is one of the oldest and renowned Ganesh pandals in Mumbai.
-This year, the pandal will be completing 92 years in the city.
-Known for introducing unique temple themes every year, the pandal takes inspiration from the popular Sripuram Golden Temple in Vellore this year.
+This year, the pandal will be completing 94years in the city.
+The pandal introduces unique temple themes every year.

 Location: 1, Ganesh Lane, Lal Baug, Parel

 Founded in 1954, this pandal is popular as the richest pandal in the city of Mumbai.
 Wondering why?
 Well, the Ganesh idol here is beautified with more than 60 kg of pure gold.

 If you want to be a part of traditional South Indian dance and music performance, this pandal is where you should be heading for.
 However, this pandal stays only for the first five days.
 Devotees take the idol for immersion on the sixth day instead of the usual 10th day.